oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Create the main Spring Application class

-  In the `testrunner` directory, open the Java Java file called `TestrunnerApplication.java` and add this content.
+  In the `testrunner` directory, open the Java file called `TestrunnerApplication.java` and add this content.
 This is a standard Spring Boot main class, notice the `@SpringBootApplication` annotation on the class.
 It also has the `@EnableJms` annotation which tells Spring Boot to enable JMS functionality in this application.
 The `main` method is a normal Spring Boot main method:

     ```java
     <copy>
     package com.example.testrunner;

-    import javax.jms.ConnectionFactory;
+    import jakarta.jms.ConnectionFactory;

     import org.springframework.boot.SpringApplication;
     import org.springframework.boot.autoconfigure.SpringBootApplication;